-Our model utilizes macro-goal \cite{Zhan19} for the long-term prediction by modifying to our decentralized and partially-observable setting.
-In this section, we briefly overview the original macro-goal and describe our modification to the decentralized and partially-observable setting.
+Our model uses macro goal \citep{Zhan19} for long-term prediction by modifying our decentralized and partially observable setting.
+Here we briefly review the original macro goal and describe our modification of the decentralized and partially observable setting.
 We also discuss the related results of our experiments.

-As an illustrative example, Figure \ref{fig:macrogoal} shows macro-goals for a basketball defender as specific areas on the court (boxes).
-After reaching the macro-goal in the center, the blue player moves towards the next macro-goal in the top-middle.
-The macro-goals provide a compact summary of the players' sequences over a long time to encode long-term intent.
+As an illustrative example, Fig. 2B shows macro goals for a basketball defender as specific areas on the court (boxes).
+After reaching the macro goal in the center, the blue player moves towards the next macro goal at the top (middle).
+The macro goals provide a compact summary of the players' sequences over a long time to encode long-term intent.